 There are many regular maintenance tasks that you need to perform to keep your vehicle running its best.
 One of the vital jobs you should perform is a regular brake fluid flush.
 What’s involved in the brake fluid flush and why should it matter to you?

-In this article, we look at this essential maintenance task and evaluate what it costs.
-We also review the steps to perform your own brake fluid flush at home.
+In this article, I look at this essential maintenance task and evaluate what it costs.
+I also review the steps to perform your own brake fluid flush at home.

 What is a Brake Fluid Flush?

 During a brake fluid flush, all of the old, contaminated fluid is removed from the system.
 It’s replaced with fresh, clean fluid to ensure superior braking ability.
 A brake fluid flush is generally performed every 30,000 miles or two years, whichever comes first.